-In the Governmental Activities, revenues decreased from the prior year due to the Town being deeded infrastructure by a developer in the prior year.
-Expenses decreased in General Administration due to a bad debt being written off in the prior year.
-Expenses in Public Safety, Planning and Zoning and Streets and Grounds are comparable to the prior year.
+In the Governmental Activities, revenues increased from the prior year due to the Town receiving deeded infrastructure from a developer in the current year.
+Expenses in Public Safety increased due to increased salaries and related expenses, and pass through grants to other Towns.
+Expenses in Streets and Grounds increased due to multiple street, storm water and sidewalk improvements.
+Expenses in General Administration and Planning and Zoning are comparable to the prior year.

-In the Business-type Activities, Capital Grants and Contributions increased from the prior year due to principal forgiveness of a State Revolving Fund loan for improvements to the water system.
-The Operating Grants and Contributions increased due to impact fees collected on commercial development projects.
+In the Business-type Activities, Capital Grants and Contributions decreased from the prior year due to principal forgiveness of a State Revolving Fund loan for improvements to the water system in the prior year.
+The Operating Grants and Contributions decreased due to reduced impact fees collected on commercial development projects in the current year.
 The expenses were comparable to prior years for the water and the sewer funds.
-The Town was not deeded infrastructure during the current year.